Testing webpack

 Therefore, in order to maintain consistency with the original repository, it is not recommended to modify these test cases, except in the following scenarios:

-• When a new Webpack plugin is integrated into Rspack, the test cases for that plugin need to be copied.
+• When a new webpack plugin is integrated into Rspack, the test cases for that plugin need to be copied.

-• When there are differences between the artifacts of Rspack and Webpack (e.g., different hashes), some test cases may need modification.
+• When there are differences between the artifacts of Rspack and webpack (e.g., different hashes), some test cases may need modification.

 In scenarios other than those mentioned above, please follow the Rspack Testing guidelines for adding test cases.